Firm policies, controls, and procedures

 An accounting firm's procedures notes serve as a practical guide for implementing its policies and controls, providing step-by-step instructions on how to carry out specific tasks related to AML compliance.
 Unlike policies, which outline the firm’s overarching principles and objectives, procedures focus on the actions required to achieve these goals.
 With the firm policies including defined roles and responsibilities, the procedures set out how individuals in those roles meet their responsibilities.
 Documented procedures help maintain consistency, efficiency, and compliance throughout the firm’s operations.

 Record keeping: Proper documentation and record-keeping are essential for demonstrating compliance with MLR 2017.
-Procedures notes must set out the types of records that must be maintained, such as client identification documents, transaction records, and records relating to suspicious activity.
+Procedure notes must set out the types of records that must be maintained, such as client identification documents, transaction records, and records relating to suspicious activity.
 They should state the location and format of records (whether digital or physical) and the procedure for destroying records after the appropriate retention period.
 The procedures should also include instructions on how to store records to protect sensitive information.
-Effective record-keeping ensures that the firm can provide evidence of compliance to an AML supervisor; it can review decisions taken and the reasons behind them; and it can perform effective compliance reviews.
+Effective record-keeping ensures that the firm can provide evidence of compliance to a supervisory authority; it can review decisions taken and the reasons behind them; and it can perform effective compliance reviews.

 Reporting suspicious activities: The procedure for identifying and reporting suspicious activities must be made clear to all relevant employees.
 There will be guidance on what constitutes suspicious behaviour, and detailed instructions on reporting suspicious activity and consulting the appropriate people.
 In all but the smallest firms, there must be a process for internally reporting suspicious behaviour to the MLRO, including the information that must be collected and documented.
 The procedures notes must also cover the steps the MLRO will take to decide whether to file a SAR with the NCA.
 This includes a checklist of required information for the SAR, such as the nature of the suspicion, the parties involved, and supporting evidence.
 Clear reporting procedures should ensure that all suspicious activities are promptly and accurately reported, maintaining compliance with MLR 2017 and protecting the firm and its employees from alleged breaches of POCA or the Terrorism Act.